Itsyourdriver/DriversUtils-NWAPI/README.md

 ### Custom Roles
+MTF Nu-7 can spawn.
 Facility Guard Captain class which is like a beefed up guard, which everyone on our server likes (amazingly), due to the fact that it makes early game have more affects on the end of the game, because you can do MUCH, MUCH more damage. as we play with a small amount of people.

+### Balance Tweaks
+Chaos will be forced if mtf spawn twice in a row.
+Mostly fixes some of the issues for **low** player servers.

 + more if I ever add any, feel free to modify this or help me to patch out bugs